Modeling Ideological Salience and Framing in Polarized Online Groups with Graph Neural Networks and Structured Sparsity: Introduction

-In this paper, we propose a minimally supervised method that directly leverages the network structure of online discussion forums, specifically Reddit, to detect polarized concepts.
-Building on prior NLP work on political communication \citep{Tsur.2015, Field.2018}, we model the polarization of concepts along the dimensions of \textbf{agenda setting} (\textit{what} concepts are discussed?) and \textbf{framing} (\textit{how} are the concepts discussed?).
-For framing, we take into account insights about the psychological foundations of ideology \citep{Haidt.2007, Graham.2009} and construct moral embedding subspaces that capture nuanced biases in the way concepts are discussed.
+In this paper, we propose \slap4slip (Sparse LAnguage Properties for Social LInk Prediction), a novel framework that \textit{fully dispenses with the need for labels} and instead leverages the ubiquitous network structure of online discussion forums to detect polarized concepts, making it more scalable and lightweight than previous methods.
+For example, \slap4slip finds that \textit{fascist} and \textit{mainstream} are among the most polarized concepts in Reddit in 2019 (Figure~\ref{fig:polarized-networks}).
+We model the polarization of concepts along the dimensions of salience and framing.
+For framing, we take into account insights about the moral foundations of ideology \citep{Haidt.2004} and use contextualized BERT embeddings to construct subspaces that capture nuanced biases in the way concepts are discussed.

-To automatically detect polarized concepts, we introduce a novel framework called \slap4slip (Sparse language properties for social link prediction) that aims at finding linguistic features maximally informative about the edge topology of a social network.
-The model we propose for \slap4slip combines graph neural networks with structured sparsity learning and identifies in a self-supervised way (i) which concepts are the most polarizing ones for a social network, (ii) whether the polarization is due to differences in agenda setting or framing (or both), and (iii) which moral foundations are involved (when framing is relevant for a concept).
-For 2019, e.g., \textit{fascist} and \textit{mainstream} are among the most polarized concepts with respect to agenda setting and framing, respectively (Figure~\ref{fig:polarized-networks}).
-Our model also learns embeddings for individual subreddits that represent group-level ideology.
-We show that these embeddings capture temporal dynamics such as right-wing radicalization and subreddit hijacking.
+\textbf{Contributions.} We introduce \slap4slip, a framework to detect polarized concepts without information about the political orientation of text.
+The specific model we propose for \slap4slip combines graph neural networks with structured sparsity learning and identifies in a minimally supervised way (i) which concepts are the most polarized ones, (ii) whether the polarization is due to differences in salience or framing, and (iii) which moral foundations are involved (when framing is relevant).
+Drawing on English Reddit data, we evaluate the model \textit{intrinsically} by conducting various experiments and \textit{extrinsically} by using the found polarized concepts to predict the ideological leaning of US states.
+The model also learns subreddit embeddings that capture temporal dynamics.\footnote{We make our code available at \url{https://github.com/valentinhofmann/slap4slip}.}

-\textbf{Contributions.} We introduce a novel framework for finding linguistic features maximally informative about the edge topology of a social network called \slap4slip (Sparse language properties for social link prediction) and show that it can be used to detect polarized concepts in online discussion forums.
-We model polarization on the levels of agenda setting and framing, drawing upon insights from moral psychology.
-The architecture we propose combines graph neural networks with structured sparsity and learns rich representations for concepts and subreddits.
-We also create a new dataset of political discourse covering 12 years and more than 600 online groups with different ideologies, making it a valuable resource for the computational social sciences and NLP.\footnote{We will make all our code and data publicly available.}